nuprl/TypeWeaver/README.md

 # TypeWeaver-artifact

-This is the artifact for the submitted paper:
+This is the artifact for the ECOOP 2023 paper:
 _Do Machine Learning Models Produce TypeScript Types that Type Check?_

 Please read the [ECOOP AE Submission Document](ECOOP_AE_Submission_Document.md)